imohealth/snowflake-normalize-integration/README.md

 - Step 1.
 Extraction of data from Snowflake Datawarehouse
   - Add M2M credentials in the config.json for Normalize API (ClientID and SecretKey)
   - Add Snowflake connection string details (USER, PWD, ACCOUNT, DATABASE AND SCHEMA)
+  - Specify the write method for the script
+    * Use direct to write normalization data directly to the Snowflake table
+    * Use internal to write to an internal stage on the Snowflake table
 - Step 2  Send request to Normalize API
   - This demo makes one request for one term.
-Ideally should bundle the request (upto 300 in one request)
+Ideally should bundle the request (up to 300 in one request)
 - Step 3  Get response from Normalize API
   Two options for Step 4
 - Step 4a Write to internal SnowFlake Stage